AlexandMihai/Web-Application-that-Uses-Semantic-Web-Technologies-and-AI/README.md

 - **Frontend**: HTML, CSS, JavaScript
 - **Database**: PostgreSQL for user management; Apache Jena Fuseki for RDF storage and SPARQL querying
 - **NER System**: spaCy, with a custom-trained model and data augmentation using RoWordNet
-- **Version Control**: GitHub for collaboration and version management

 ---